corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/first-flow/first-flow.md

 * Initiating and responder flows are linked with a protocol rather than class names.
 * Singletons should be avoided in flow code because there is no guarantee that the same flow worker will continue to execute a flow after it has been check-pointed and restarted.

 It is also worth noting that, as of Developer Preview 2, there is no ledger service available to the flows.
-This means that you can not create tokens, transactions, or states yet.
+This means that you cannot create tokens, transactions, or states yet.

 ## MyFirstFlow Use Case